Günther Rall: With the German Air Force

 One of his tasks was to oversee modifications to the Lockheed F-104 Starfighter to comply with the requirement of the Bundeswehr, leading to the F-104G version.
 The accident rate of the new version was alarming when introduced in 1960.
 The machine was nicknamed the Witwenmacher (widow maker) after 292 crashes and 116 deaths.
 Rall may have allegedly been involved in the Lockheed bribery scandals.
-In 1975, the former Lockheed Corporation lobbyist Ernest Hauser made a public appearance in a German television show aired by the public broadcaster ARD.
-Hauser claimed that Lockheed had made a series of bribes which included the Christian Social Union in Bavaria and the head of the F-104 task-force Rall.
+In 1975, the former Lockheed Corporation lobbyist Ernest Hauser made a public appearance on a German television show aired by the public broadcaster ARD.
+Hauser claimed Lockheed had made a series of bribes to groups which included the Christian Social Union in Bavaria and Rall, the head of the F-104 task-force.
 The party and its leader, Franz Josef Strauß, denied the allegations, and Strauß filed a slander suit against Hauser.
 As the allegations were not corroborated, the issue was dropped.

-Officers like Erich Hartmann and Johannes Steinhoff believed the type too advanced for German pilots.
+Officers like Erich Hartmann and Johannes Steinhoff believed the F-104 was too advanced for German pilots.
 Rall and Steinhoff thought it was a matter of training.
 They visited the United States to receive further training which reduced accidents when introduced to the German program.
 In particular, the training sought to address the fundamental change in role from high-altitude interceptor in the United States to fighter-bomber in Germany; and the radically different climate and weather conditions experienced at low altitudes by German pilots over Germany.

 Rall received recommendations for senior commands by his then superior General Kurt Kuhlmey.
 Following his promotion to Brigadegeneral (brigadier general), he was appointed commander of the 3.
 Luftwaffendivision (3rd Air Force Division) in Münster.
-In the summer 1966, he visited Fort Bliss where the Bundesluftwaffe had a training facility under command of Rall's former World War II comrade Brigadegeneral Walter Krupinski.
+In summer 1966, he visited Fort Bliss where the Bundesluftwaffe had a training facility commanded by Rall's former World War II comrade, Brigadegeneral Walter Krupinski.

 When Konrad Adenauer, the former Chancellor of Germany, died on 19 April 1967, Rall was chosen for the military honor guard on 25 April.
 He was instructed to appear in full uniform, wearing all his medals and decorations.
 Since his awards had been stolen by a US soldier during his captivity, Rall had to purchase a new set of medals.

-Rall was then promoted to Generalmajor on 15 November 1967 and on 1 April 1968 was given command of the 1.
+Rall was then promoted to Generalmajor on 15 November 1967, and on 1 April 1968 was given command of the 1.
 Luftwaffendivision (1st Air Force Division) in Meßstetten.
-The promotion as endorsed by General Helmut Mahlke, of the Office of the German Air Force.
+The promotion was endorsed by General Helmut Mahlke of the Office of the German Air Force.